Maren Mjelde

-Maren Nævdal Mjelde (/no/; born 6 November 1989) is a Norwegian professional footballer who plays as a defender or midfielder for Arna-Bjørnar and played 18 years for the Norway national team.
+Maren Nævdal Mjelde (/no/; born 6 November 1989) is a Norwegian professional footballer who plays as a defender or midfielder for Arna-Bjørnar.

 She has won several titles while playing with Chelsea, including the Super League and the FA Cup.
 In addition, she played for Norway both in the Euro in 2009 and 2013, where Norway got bronze and silver, respectively.

 Club career

 Arna-Bjørnar (2005–2012)

 Mjelde was born in Bergen.
 She joined the Norwegian club, Arna-Bjørnar, as a 15-year-old in 2005.
 She made her debut in the Toppserien in 2006 at the age of 16 and played a total of 155 league games until 2012, in which she scored 49 goals.
 The club finished the 2012 Toppserien league in third place, earning the bronze medal that year.

 Turbine Potsdam (2013–2014)

 Mjelde transferred to the German club Turbine Potsdam before the 2013 season.
 She played all the club's matches as captain in the latter part of the season, when they reached the runner-up position in the German Cup and League competitions.